 a colander with onions, a bowl of diced onion

-Have I ever told you the story about when I was a personal chef, the time I turned away an otherwise perfect client because they told me the didn’t eat onions?
+Have I ever told you the story about when I was a personal chef, the time I turned away an otherwise perfect client because they told me they didn’t eat onions?
 I told them I HAD to cook with onions and it was a deal breaker for me.
 That’s how important I think onions are to cooking.
 If you agree, then you’ll want to read on to learn the BEST way to slice an onion, and the proper way to dice an onion.

 a yellow onion